auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 ### Homework Problem #7: Exercise 2.3

 Write a program that reads a number in feet, converts it to meters, and displays the result.
 One foot equals 0.305 meters.
-Use a constant for the conversion factor where possible.
+Use a compile-time constant (`constexpr`) for the conversion factor where possible.

-Use the `fixed` and `setprecision` manipulators from the `iomanip` library to format the numeric output, ensuring that the result displays four decimal places.
+Use the `fixed` and `setprecision` manipulators from `iomanip` to format the numeric output according to the example below.

 #### Sample Input and Output